Cadasta/cadasta-docs/en/01-gettingstarted.md

 ### Quick Guide to Getting Started {#quick-guide-to-getting-started}

 To get started, follow the steps below!
-For more information and images, follow the links.
+For more information and images, follow the links on each step.*

 1. **[Create your new account](#createnewaccount)** by clicking **register** and entering your name, email, and a few other key pieces of information.